gaperton/React-MVx/documentation/02_API_Reference/03_Link_API/01_Link_structure.md

 Holds the validation error (typically the text error message) which might be consumed and displayed by data-bound countrol.

+An `error` is populated automatically on link creation when using `linkAt()` or `linkAll()` methods, and is produced by declarative validators from `.has.check()` attributes annotations.

 ### set( newValue )

+Tells the state container to update the value.

 ```javascript
 <button onClick={ () => boolLink.set( !boolLink.value ) } />
 ```

-Tells the state container to update the value (`link.value` is not changed).

 ### update( prevValue => newValue )

+Update link value using the given value transform function.

 ```javascript
 <button onClick={ () => boolLink.update( x => !x ) } />
 ```

-Update link value using the given value transform function.